texttochange/vusion-frontend/README.rst

 Databases
 ---------
 Vusion is using 2 database engines.
 The first one is the Relational Database for authentication, Access Control List, User management.
-The default relational database is PostGres, but anyother can be used by modifying "app/config/database.php".
+The default relational database is PostGres, but anyother can be used by modifying **app/config/database.php**.
 The second one is the Document Database MongoDB  for the business data.
 (installation of MongoDB version2.x Server) http://www.mongodb.org/display/DOCS/Quickstart

-=Relational Database Configuration:
+Relational Database Configuration:
 You can create the relational database schema from file **app/Config/Schema/schema.php** with the cake console
 ::
 	$ ./lib/Cake/Console/cake schema create